-If you do not report address and name changes promptly you will not receive your grades and other important information from the College.
+If you do not report address and name changes promptly you may not receive important information from the College.

 Cellular Telephones/Pagers

 Cellular telephones/pagers are a wonderful convenience.
 However, they can be disruptive in the classroom.
 When in class or in the library, cellular telephones and pagers must be turned off or muted.
 Receiving or making calls during class not only interrupts your classmates and professors, but is discourteous.
 Please turn off all cellular telephones and paging devices before class begins.
 Students may be asked to leave the classroom if a cellphone, pager or other electronic device becomes a distraction.